 - 18. A House of Lords Commissioner for Standards is appointed to investigate alleged breaches of this Code, or of the rules governing members' financial support or use of parliamentary facilities.
 Any such investigation is conducted in accordance with procedures set out in the Guide to the Code of Conduct. - 19.
 After investigation the Commissioner makes a report of her findings.
-If the member is found not to have breached the Code, or if the member and the

-Commissioner have agreed remedial action, the report goes to the Committee for Privileges and Conduct.
-If the member is found to have breached the Code (and remedial action is inappropriate or has not been agreed), the Commissioner's report goes to the Sub-Committee on Lords' Conduct; the Sub-Committee reviews the Commissioner's findings and, where appropriate, recommends a disciplinary sanction to the Committee for Privileges and Conduct.
+If the member is found not to have breached the Code, or if the member and the Commissioner have agreed remedial action, the report is normally published only on the Commissioner's webpages.
+The Commissioner has discretion to submit a report in such instances to the Committee for Privileges and Conduct.
+If the member is found to have breached the Code and remedial action is inappropriate or has not been agreed, the Commissioner's report goes to the Sub-Committee on Lords' Conduct; the Sub-Committee reviews the Commissioner's findings and, where appropriate, recommends a disciplinary sanction to the Committee for Privileges and Conduct.
 The member concerned has a right of appeal to the Committee for Privileges and Conduct against both the Commissioner's findings and any recommended sanction.